Luis Gilberto Murillo

-Luis Gilberto Murillo Urrutia (born 1967) is a Colombian politician and Mining Engineer who was the Minister of Environment and Sustainable Development from 2016 to 2018.
+Luis Gilberto Murillo Urrutia (born 1 January 1967) is a Colombian diplomat, mining engineer, and politician who was the Minister of Environment and Sustainable Development from 2016 to 2018.
 He has also served as Governor of the predominantly Afro-Colombian Department of Chocó in Colombia.
 Murillo was kidnapped in 2000 and after his release he went into and moved to the United States and only returned to Colombia in 2011.
 In July 2022, Murillo was nominated by president-elect Gustavo Petro to serve as ambassador to the United States.

 Early life and education

-Murillo’s ascent to become an influential Afro-Colombian political figure began as a teenager, when he earned an unusually high score for his state on the national collegiate qualifying exams.
-This allowed him to be awarded Colombia’s ICETEX Scholarship to study abroad.
-As a result he attended Moscow State University where he earned his bachelor's degree in mining engineering and a master's degree in engineering science with a concentration in open-pit mining, in 1990.
+Murillo’s ascent to become an influential Afro-Colombian political figure allowed him to be awarded Colombia’s ICETEX Scholarship to study abroad.
+As a result, he attended Russian State Geological Prospecting University where he earned his bachelor's degree in mining engineering and a master's degree in engineering science with a concentration in open-pit mining, in 1990.
 He also received a Certificate as Instructor of Russian Language.
-Because Murillo graduated with honors, he was offered to continue in a PhD program in mining engineering.
-Although initially he accepted the offer and started the program, six months later he returned to his native country and region to contribute to his community and to gain professional experience.
+Six months later he returned to his native country and region to contribute to his community and to gain professional experience.